Devon Maternity & Neonatal Voices Partnership

 People are not always given the information they need

-‘Informed consent’ is a hugely important issue for the service users we speak to.
-Sadly, we regularly receive feedback about people feeling pushed into decisions about without the right information they need to feel comfortable.
+‘Informed consent’ is a hugely important issue for the service users that Devon MNVP speak to.
+Sadly, they regularly receive feedback about people feeling pushed into decisions about without the right information needed to feel comfortable.

-The maternity staff we meet tell us they believe personalised care, including informed consent, is vital to good practice in maternity care.
+The maternity staff Devon MNVP meet tell them they believe personalised care, including informed consent, is vital to good practice in maternity care.

 Raising awareness to help people make the right choice for them

-Our Vice Chair for the Royal Devon University NHS Foundation Trust East worked with maternity staff to produce an infographic to help explain ‘informed consent’ to service users.
+Devon MNVP Vice Chair for the Royal Devon University NHS Foundation Trust East worked with maternity staff to produce an infographic to help explain ‘informed consent’ to service users.
 The poster has been a real success and has been adopted and displayed across Devon.
-We also received great feedback nationally with other MNVPs around the country wishing to adopt it with in their Trusts.
+They also received great feedback nationally with other MNVPs around the country wishing to adopt it with in their Trusts.

 What is informed consent?